 They are fantastic, and I know I have no regrets this far into my chinchilla parenting.

-As always, thanks for stopping by.
-I appreciate you stopping by and reading today and we will see you again next time!
+As always, Chili and I appreciate you stopping by and reading today and we will see you again next time!